 DESCRIPTION: Atlantic World History Coordinator

-The Philadelphia Reparations Task Force seeks an Atlantic World Historian to lead community cohorts and an Atlantic world history committee to accurately chronicle their history, Philadelphia history, and the history of the Atlantic world.
+The Philadelphia Reparations Task Force Atlantic World Historian will lead community cohorts and an Atlantic world history committee to accurately chronicle their history, Philadelphia history, and the history of the Atlantic world.
 The historian will lead a subcommittee in conducting historical research to inform reparations proposals and recommendations for the Philadelphia Reparations Task Force.
-The coordinator must have the capacity to provide pro bono professional expertise, be excellent coordinators, and work very well with others.
-Applicants should have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
-Task Force members will be generally expected to:
+The coordinator will provide pro bono professional expertise, excellent coordinating, and work with reparations stakeholders in Philadelphia.
+The coordinator will have experience in the sector, and experience in activism, social justice, grassroots community organizing, or reparatory justice.
+Task Force coordinator will:

 - Develop, read, review, and write reports.